 Of course, this is only a heuristic and there might be good reasons to deviate from community norms.↩︎

-because (among other reasons) they explicitly disclaim any conveyance of patent rights↩︎
+because (among other reasons) they explicitly disclaim any conveyance of patent rights (see Creative Commons, 2024)↩︎

-because they often require to display the full text of the license↩︎
+because they often require to display the full text of the license (see Wikipedia contributors, 2025)↩︎

 that is, a license for writing, image, audio, and video↩︎

-The exception is when the software is part of the output (see apsillers, 2019).↩︎
+The exception is when the software is part of the output (see Free Software Foundation, 2024).↩︎

 a variant of the AGPLv3 that does not cover software running as a service↩︎

-is licensed under CC0 1.0, which does not require you to retain a copyright notice.
-In fact, it’s an extremely permissive license.↩︎For licenses that require that modifications are indicated, this is an easy way to comply with them, although you do not need to provide your real name.↩︎
+For licenses that require that modifications are indicated, this is an easy way to comply with them.
+Also, you do not need to provide your real name.↩︎